-Planning for the future is an important step in ensuring your loved ones are cared for and your assets are protected.
+Planning for the future after you’re gone protects both your loved ones and your assets.
 In Hawaii, many residents are turning to living trusts as a practical way to manage their estates, avoid probate, and maintain privacy.
-A living trust is a legal document that allows you to place your assets, such as real estate, bank accounts, and personal property, into a trust during your lifetime, with clear instructions on how those assets should be distributed after your passing.
+A living trust is a legal document that allows you to place your assets, such as real estate, bank accounts, and personal property, into a trust during your lifetime.
+It also provides clear instructions on how those assets should be distributed after your passing.
 Unlike a will, a living trust can help your beneficiaries bypass the often lengthy and costly probate process, making the transfer of assets smoother and more efficient.

 Creating a Living Trust in Hawaii

 In Hawaii, living trusts are a popular estate planning tool because they help individuals avoid the often lengthy and costly probate process.
-By transferring ownership of your property to a trust, you maintain control over your assets while ensuring a smoother transition for your beneficiaries.
+By transferring ownership of your property to a trust, you maintain control over your assets while ensuring an easier transition for your beneficiaries.
 The process to create a living trust in Hawaii consists of six primary steps:

-- Choose the type of trust you want: If you’re single, a single trust is the natural choice.
+- Choose the type of trust you want: There are many types of trusts.
+If you’re single, a single trust is the natural choice.
 For those who are married, you can choose to create a single trust independent of your spouse, or the two of you can make a shared trust together.
 A joint trust can hold joint property like cars and real estate.

 - Decide which of your assets you’d like to place in the living trust: You can place investments, family heirlooms, physical real estate and more into a living trust.
 The most notable exception is retirement accounts, as they usually have predetermined beneficiaries.